 Luggage Weight Allowance Calculator

-Find out how much weight you can still add to your bag before hitting the airline's limit.
-Use this before packing to avoid costly overweight baggage fees at check-in.
+Find out how many pounds (or kilograms) you can still add to your bag before hitting the airline weight cap by subtracting your current bag weight from the airline limit.
+Use it during packing to avoid the $75-$200 overweight surcharge at the airport.

 About this calculator